memduhb/orderbook_strategy/README.md

 ### Trading Strategy (`src/strategy.*`)
 - Watches for spread changes
-- Buys when spread goes from 1 to 2 kuruş after ask disappears
+- Buys when spread goes from 1 to 2 ticks after ask disappears
-- Sells when spread goes from 1 to 2 kuruş after bid disappears
+- Sells when spread goes from 1 to 2 ticks after bid disappears
 - Keeps track of position and profit/loss

 ### ITCH Parser (`src/itch_parser.*`)